Azure/autorest/Samples/3a-literate-swagger/swagger.md

           '$ref': '#/responses/error'
 ```

-#### Description
-Returns a list of all Search services in the given resource group.

-### Model Definition: SearchServiceProperties
+### Model Definition: SearchServiceProperties (`$.definitions.SearchServiceProperties`)

+Defines properties of an Azure Search service that can be modified.

 ```yaml
 definitions: